fozy81/Hello-World/data.Rmd

 ---
 ## Standardised

-* Web standards such as INSPIRE
+* Metadata standards such as INSPIRE
-* Web ontologies such OWL
+* Semantic web standard RDF/OWL
 * Using standard (and open) web protocols such as Web Map Services

 ---